 1/2 tsp cream of tartar

-Mix the dry ingredients, then cut in the coconut oil, mixing it with your hands until well dispersed.
-Pour in the warm water and mix well, forming a tight dough ball.
-Roll into a log, then separate into 12 equal pieces (21g each).
-Roll into a ball, using the heat from your hand to further melt/incorporate the coconut oil and bind it.
-Press with tortilla press between two pieces of parchment paper, then cook over medium heat 1 minute per side in a skillet with no oil.
+Mix the dry ingredients then pour in the warm water and mix well, forming a tight dough ball.
+Roll a small piece, slightly less than 2 tbsp, into a ball.
+Press using a tortilla press between two pieces of parchment paper, then cook over medium heat 1 minute per side in a skillet with no oil.